Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.md

 ### 3.1 Text Editor

-*Atom will be used through-out. and thus is recommended but not required.
+*Atom will be used through-out and thus is recommended but not required.
 A text editor with solidity support is advised however.*
 1. Install the atom editor from: [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/)
 - Other options: [Available Solidity Integrations](http://solidity.readthedocs.io/en/latest/index.html#available-solidity-integrations)

 2. Install atom's solidity plug-in [Etheratom](https://atom.io/packages/etheratom)
 - Within atom along the top bar select Packages => Settings View => Manage Packages
 - Select install in the left naviation bar and search for etheratom
-- The correct packages should have ~3k downloads
+- The correct package should have ~3k downloads
 - Select install

 ### 3.2 Google Chrome